sanity-io/hydrogen-sanity/README.md

 ### Satisfy TypeScript

-Update the environment variables in `Env`
+Update the environment variables in `Env` and `AppLoadContext` to include the Sanity configuration:

 ```ts
 // ./remix.env.d.ts